Krazete/sgmpalette/README.md

 ### Spritesheet

 The spritesheet contains all in-game static sprites of the chosen character.
-There are also experimental custom sprites, created as outlined in the [submission instructions](https://forum.skullgirlsmobile.com/threads/17533).
+There are also experimental custom sprites, created as outlined in the [Submissions](#Submissions) section.
 You can click within any sprite to select a color area to edit.

 The hex color text input will automatically be selected for easy copying via keyboard shortcuts.